-WHAT IS AN OFFICIAL
+WHAT IS AN OFFICIAL PLAN?

 An Official Plan is a municipal policy document that guides decisions on land use and development.
 It sets out the vision, goals, and objectives for the municipality, and provides broad direction on matters such as growth management, infrastructure, protecting natural resources, employment lands, housing, natural hazards, parks, and the public realm.

-WHY IS THE OFFICIAL PLAN BEING UPDATED?
+WHY IS IT BEING UPDATED?

-HOW TO STAY INVOLVED?
+HOW DO I STAY INVOLVED?

 Find out as much as you can about the proposed official plan.
 You may want to think about how the plan might affect you, your property and your community.
 See our useful resources to get started.